 Best and Worst West Coast Cruises For People Worried About Motion Sickness

 This is one of the most common questions that we get from clients who ask us to help them plan their cruise vacation.
-Unfortunately, there are too many variables to ever promise a completely calm cruise, but certainly, some cruises will be better than others.
+Unfortunately, there are too many variables ever to promise a completely calm cruise, but certainly, some cruises will be better than others.
 While no itinerary will also be 100% calm, and some people are more sensitive to the rocking of the ship caused by the ocean, some itineraries will be better than others if motion sickness on a cruise is a concern.
 For instance,

 Best For Motion Sickness: